krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 product development and engineering, a deeper understanding of these concepts is essential to transforming operations management from a collection of anecdotes and informal practices into a mathematically grounded science.

+In all the mathematical machinery and technicalities of the next few sections, it will be easy to lose track of the fact that Little's Law is at its core an intuitive result that expresses the simple intuition constraining how time accumulated in a system is distributed across items and across time itself.

+Indeed, as Shaler Stidham notes in his preface to his proof of Little's Law [@stidham72]:  "... there are many who feel that L = λW is such an ' obvious' relation that a rigorous proof is superfluous: at most a heuristic argument is required."

+He goes on to say, "..heuristic arguments can be deceptive.
+In any case, they are not particularly instructive when they ascribe the validity of the result to properties that out, upon rigorous examination, to be superfluous, while failing to document the influence of properties that turn out to be essential. "

+When it comes to the number of ways in which Little's Law is commonly misunderstood or mis-characterized, this observation is indeed very astute, and even half a decade after its writing, this largely remains true.
+In this post we will examine sides of this argument, the formal mathematical one and the heuristic one.
+We will begin with the heuristic one to build intuition and focus on the mathematical ones to understand how to operationalize the law with rigor.

+Both views turn out to essential to truly appreciating the subtleties of Little's Law.

 ### Proofs and generalizations of Little's Law